RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    .. literalinclude:: files/matlab-multi-cpu.sub
       :language: bash

-   The above will submit the Matlab code :tt:`mycode.m` with specified requested resources.
-   Note, you dont  need to specify :tt:`.m` extension, Matlab automatically appends it.
-   Because the default is one CPU per task, :tt:`-n 12` can be thought of as requesting 12 CPUs.
+   Similar to a single CPU job.
+Asking for :tt:`-n 12` can be thought of as requesting 12 CPUs.

    The equivalent command-line method (lines are broken for readability):